Preparing For Power Outages

 Short-term power outages pose very few problems when it comes to feeding your family.
 Worst case scenario, you have a dinner consisting of crackers, peanut butter, cheese, and such.
 However, if the outage goes from hours to days, you might run into some issues, both with food prep as well as with refrigerated and frozen foods going bad.

-Most people have a gas or charcoal grill sitting outside.
+Many people have a gas or charcoal grill sitting outside.
 These work even in the dead of winter, though admittedly cooking burgers when the temperature is below zero isn’t a lot of fun.
 You can cook more than just meat on them, too.
 Your normal pots and pans will work just fine, provided you keep the heat turned to medium or low and you keep any plastic handles away from the flames.

 Camp stoves, even patio fire pits or plain old campfires, will give you the means to heat up a can of soup or water for coffee.
 If you’re not familiar with cooking over an open flame, though, I’d suggest doing a few practice runs ahead of time.
 Preparing a meal over a campfire is a bit different than using your normal stove top.